This post is also available in: हिन्दी

 How long soak Sabudana before cooking?

 It completely depends on the quality of the sabudana you are using.
 I have noticed that the inferior quality sabudana dissolves in the water and becomes gummy.
 And it takes more time to be soft.
 You have to test the time with your sabudana.

 I soaked sabudana for around 30 minutes and then removed the water and placed it in the stainless steel drainer for at least 1 hour.
-The excess water of the sabudana removed and it becomes soft.
-If your sabudana is not soft after soaking of 30 minutes then soak it for some more time.
+The excess water of the sabudana is removed and it becomes soft.
+If your sabudana is not soft after soaking for 30 minutes then soak it for some more time.

 How to store soaked sabudana?